 …you practise yoga, you prefer farmer’s markets to supermarkets, catchups with girlfriends over chai and use essential oils daily….

-…but, some days, you need medicine, just not the type from the chemist.
+…but, some days, you need help, just not the type from the chemist.

-You need medicine when the gastro hits you and you still need to look after others in the house that are sick.
+You need help when the gastro hits you and you still need to look after others in the house that are sick.

 You need something that will take the itchiness away when you baby eats something new and they break out in a rash.